Laguna-Team/laguna-sdk/API-REFERENCE.md

 If you're on Node/TypeScript, prefer the [SDK](./README.md) — this document describes the wire protocol it wraps.

-> This file documents behavior observed in code, not a hand-maintained spec.
 > Endpoints under **Internal** / **Admin** are not partner-facing and are
 > listed only for completeness.